cs0320/notes/book/src/html-react-playwright/html-react-playwright.md

 There are better ways of formatting this sort of data than tables.
 I took this from a webpage written more than a decade ago.

-**But note: tables would be a great way to arrange CSV rows on the webpage.**
+**But note: HTML tables would be a great way to arrange CSV rows on the webpage for Mock!**

 #### Warning!

 Make sure you're looking at `Elements` or `Inspector`, not `Sources`.
-Once we start working with pages that change dynamically, `Sources` may only show the starter template, without taking into account updates.
+Once we start working with pages that change dynamically, `Sources` only shows the starting HTML (the source loaded in the file) without updates that are actually displayed.

-## Framing the Example: A Puzzle
+## A Website I Liked

 The New York Times website had a [puzzle](https://www.nytimes.com/interactive/2015/07/03/upshot/a-quick-puzzle-to-test-your-problem-solving.html) a few years back that I love to use in class.
 It went something like this: